yellowdog/python-examples/README.md

 The use of multiple Task Groups is also supported, by using one CSV file per Task Group.
 Each Task Group must contain only a single prototype Task.

 The CSV files are supplied on the command line in the order of the Task Groups to which they apply.
-For example, if 'wr_json' contains two Task Groups, as follows:
+For example, if `wr_json` contains two Task Groups, as follows:

 ```json
 {